tikv/rfcs/text/2018-08-29-unsafe-destroy-range.md

     ```
     The `context` in the request body does not indicate which Region to work.
 Fields about Region, Peer, etc. are ignored.

-    We keep the `context` here, one of the reasons is to make it uniform with other request.
+    We keep the `context` here.
+One of the reasons is to make it uniform with other requests.
 Another reason is that, there are other parameters (like `fill_cache`) in `Context`.
 Though we don't need to use anything in it currently, it's possible that there will be more parameters added to `Context`, which is also possibly needed by `UnsafeDestroyRange`.

 2. When TiKV receives `UnsafeDestroyRangeRequest`, it immediately runs `delete_files_in_range` on the whole range on RocksDB, bypassing the Raft layer.
 Then it will scan and delete all remaining keys in the range.

-    * Due to that `UnsafeDestroyRange` only helps TiDB's GC, so we put the logic of handling `UnsafeDestroyRange` request to `storage/gc_worker`.
+    * Due to that `UnsafeDestroyRange` only helps TiDB's GC, we put the logic of handling `UnsafeDestroyRange` request to `storage/gc_worker`.
     * `GCWorker` needs a reference to raftstore's underlying RocksDB now.
-However it's a component of `Storage` that knows nothing about the implementation of the `Engine`.
+However, it's a component of `Storage` that knows nothing about the implementation of the `Engine`.
 Either, we cannot specialize it for `RaftKv` to get the RocksDB, since it's just a router.
 The simplest way is to pass the RocksDB's Arc pointer explicitly in `tikv-server.rs`.
     * We regard `UnsafeDestroyRange` as a special type of GCTask, which will be executed in TiKV's GCWorker's thread:
         ```rust
         enum GCTask {